The Sot-Weed Factor (novel): Writing process

 Barth also made extensive use of the few pieces of information known at the time about the historical Cooke, his assumed father and grandfather, both called Andrew Cooke, and his sister, Anna.

 The novel parodies, mimics, recuperates and rewrites the forms of the 18th century genre of the Bildungsroman (formation novel) and Künstlerroman (novel on the formation of an artist), and in particular Fielding's Tom Jones, Sterne's Tristram Shandy, and Samuel Richardson's three epistolary novels.
 The narrative presents Ebenezer as a Künstlerroman hero.
 The novel is also a parody of the picaresque genre, in particular of Tristram Shandy and Tom Jones.
 One entire chapter in the 1967 edition is in rhyme.

 The novel also rewrites the tale of John Smith and Pocahontas, presenting Smith as a boastful and bawdy opportunist, whose narrative of his explorations in Virginia is portrayed as highly fictional and self-serving.
 This view is generally accepted by historians today.

 In 1994, Barth said retrospectively that this novel marks his discovery of postmodernism: "Looking back, I am inclined to declare grandly that I needed to discover, or to be discovered by, Postmodernism."

 Publication

 Barth spent four years writing the original version of the book; it was published by Doubleday in 1960, consisting of about 800 pages.
 Barth revisited the text for a new hardcover edition issued in 1967 by the same publisher, and shortened it by 60 pages.
 In 1987, the revised edition was reissued in paperback, in the Doubleday Anchor Edition series, with an added foreword.

-The novel has been translated into several languages, including Italian, Japanese and others.
+The novel has been translated into several languages, including Italian and Japanese.